rerun-io/rerun/docs/content/getting-started/data-in/rust.md

 ⚠️ [RRD files don't yet handle versioning!](https://github.com/rerun-io/rerun/issues/873) ⚠️

-### Spawning the viewer from your process
+### Spawning the Viewer from your process

-If the Rerun Viewer is [installed](../installing-viewer.md) and available in your `PATH`, you can use [`RecordingStream::spawn`](https://docs.rs/rerun/latest/rerun/struct.RecordingStream.html#method.spawn) to automatically start a viewer in a new process and connect to it over TCP.
+If the Rerun Viewer is [installed](../installing-viewer.md) and available in your `PATH`, you can use [`RecordingStream::spawn`](https://docs.rs/rerun/latest/rerun/struct.RecordingStream.html#method.spawn) to automatically start a Viewer in a new process and connect to it over TCP.
-If an external viewer was already running, `spawn` will connect to that one instead of spawning a new one.
+If an external Viewer was already running, `spawn` will connect to that one instead of spawning a new one.

 ```rust
 fn main() -> Result<(), Box<dyn std::error::Error>> {